2022 All-Area Team: First Team playmakers lead squads to successful seasons

 A year after picking up All-Area First Team on the defensive side of the ball, Zack Krajicek took home All-Area First Team on offense.
 The senior for Yutan was a significant part of his team’s offense at the running back position.

-In four straight games against North Bend, Bishop Neumann, Louisville and David City, Krajicek eclipsed the 100-yard rushing mark.
+In four straight games against North Bend, Bishop Neumann, Louisville and David City, Krajicek was able to eclipse the 100 yard rushing mark.
 In total, he had five games where he ran for over 100 yards with at least one touchdown scored.

 Conor Booth, Bishop Neumann, Sophomore